rackerlabs/otter/api-docs/rst/dev-guide/getting-started/examples/delete-scaling-group.rst

 When a group contains no servers, you can eliminate the group by sending a DELETE request to its group ID.

-The following three options are possible for deleting a scaling group:
+The following two options are possible for deleting a scaling group:

   * If there are no active entities in your configuration, use the DELETE request to delete the scaling group.

-  * If there are active entities, then force delete your group by submitting a DELETE request with `force` parameter to true.
+  * If there are active entities, then force delete the group by submitting a DELETE request with `force` parameter to true.